 |Official Title:||Diabetes in Minor Stroke and TIA, Glucose Tolerance and Haemostasis, a Long-term-follow-up Study and Intervention With Yoga|

-- Stroke (fatal, non-fatal) [ Time Frame: 4 years ]Stroke is defined on clinical ground with support by CT or MR scan
+- Number of Stroke (fatal, non-fatal) [ Time Frame: 4 years ]Stroke is defined on clinical ground with support by CT or MR scan

-- Diabetes [ Time Frame: 4years ]Diabetes is defined by HbA1c, OGTT,and fP-glucose
+- Number of patients with Diabetes [ Time Frame: 4years ]Diabetes is defined by HbA1c, OGTT,and fP-glucose

 |Stockholm, Sweden, S-182 88|